makevoid/checkbox_accetta_diritti/README.md

 ---

-utilizza la tua chiave per firmare una transazione dove vengono salvati i seguenti dati use your private key to sign a bitcoin transaction where all data get saved
+utilizza la tua chiave per firmare una transazione dove vengono salvati i seguenti dati use your private key to sign a bitcoin transaction - in that transaction(s) all the data you selected/inserted will get get saved

----

-...

 ---